New COVID-19 cases plummet in Nebraska

 The World Health Organization says places should be conducting enough tests to have fewer than 5% coming back positive.
 Places where the percentage is higher could struggle to complete contact tracing soon enough to prevent spread of the virus.

-Within Nebraska, the worst weekly outbreaks on a per-person basis were in Hitchcock, Dundy and Merrick counties.
-Adding the most new cases overall were Douglas County, with 1,865 cases; Lancaster County, with 1,022 cases; and Sarpy County, with 626.
-Weekly case counts rose in 31 counties from the previous week.
-The worst increases from the prior week's pace were in Saunders, York and Hitchcock counties.
+Within Nebraska, the worst weekly outbreaks on a per-person basis were in Hitchcock, Arthur and Furnas counties.
+Adding the most new cases overall were Douglas County, with 1,647 cases; Lancaster County, with 1,015 cases; and Sarpy County, with 549.
+Weekly case counts rose in 29 counties from the previous week.
+The worst increases from the prior week's pace were in Dawson, Furnas and Cheyenne counties.